Elite Tours South Africa

 Bourke's

-Luck Potholes are without doubt incredible.
+Luck Potholes are

-they're the result of decades of swirling eddies of water where
+Essentially they're the result of decades of swirling

-the Treur River
+eddies of water where the Treur River

-erosion over time.
+caused extensive water erosion over time.

-The result is a series of cylindrical rock sculptures that look as though they would be more comfortable on the moon.
+The result is a series of cylindrical rock sculptures that look as

 We stop at the 3 Rondawels